 In Lower Prep the children start by learning about some important British figures from the past; including Florence Nightingale and Guy Fawkes.
 They also study the Great Fire of London and look at how seaside holidays have changed in the last 100 years.
 During these years the pupils develop an understanding of what ‘the past’ is and how it is both similar and different to the present.

-In the latter years of Upper Prep boys begin to write longer answers and understand the importance of looking at both sides of any event.
-These years are a fantastic opportunity for project work and trips and the boys thoroughly enjoy both.
+In the latter years of Upper Prep the students begin to write longer answers and understand the importance of looking at both sides of any event.
+These years are a fantastic opportunity for project work and trips which are thoroughly enjoyed by all.
 During this time; they build castles, shelters and villas, design weapons, make outfits and create tapestries.
 They also re-enact the Battle of Hastings on Senlac Hill itself!
 Trips include days out to Battle Abbey, Bodiam Castle, The British Museum, a Victorian School and Butser Hill Ancient Farm.

-History plays a big part in the curriculum of Kingswood House and we are extremely proud of the passion and love our boys have for the subject.
+History plays a big part in the curriculum of Kingswood House and we are extremely proud of the passion and love our boys, and girls, have for the subject.

 Year 5 history visit to Butser Hill